sidwan02/finding-blueno/README.md

 ## Goal

 The goal of this project is to reliably generate target masks of Blueno from images.
-The model generated, which follows the [UNET Architecture](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/), detects Blueno poasted on random background images.
+The model generated, which follows the [UNET Architecture](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/), detects Blueno pasted on random background images.

 The code has been made generic such that one should be able to use any choice of target object and retrain the model.